bestproject/mod_bpcontact/README.md

 # mod_bpcontact
 A Joomla!
 3 module that allows to display contact form from com_contact on any page.
+Module by default is ready for Bootstrap 3.